Valery Rashkin: Criminal prosecution

 In October 2021, Valery Rashkin was accused of illegal hunting.
 According to the Committee for Hunting and Fishery of Saratov Oblast, on the night of 29 October, a cut elk carcass and cutting tools were found in the trunk of Rashkin's car in Lysogorsky District.
 Rashkin said that the "almost cut" elk was found by him in the forest.
 He called the incident a provocation by the authorities.
 CPRF's press secretary Alexander Yushchenko noted that Rashkin had never been fond of hunting and said that the Communist Party considers this event "another attack" on the MP.
 The article 258 of the Russian Criminal Code provides imprisonment for up to two years.
 Since Rashkin has parliamentary immunity, law enforcement agencies were able to take the case to court and bring charges only if the State Duma authorized the prosecution.
 State Duma authorized it on 25 November 2021.
 On 22 April 2022, Rashkin was convicted by the Kalininsky District, Saratov Oblast court of illegal hunting and given a 3-year suspended sentence with a 2-year probation.

 Personal life

 Valery Rashkin is married to Natalya Petrovna Rashkina (born 1952), who works as a psychologist in a kindergarten.
 The couple has two sons: Vladimir (born 1979) and Andrey (born 1982).
 Both are graduates of the Saratov State Technical University.
 Andrey Rashkin works as the head of the information security department of Russia Today.
+Beyond politics, Rashkin is a master of mountaineering and has earned several sports awards, reflecting his active involvement in athletics.